matwilso/matwilso.github.io/_posts/gpt-sim.md

 It’s possible text is a uniquely well-suited modality for progress here.
 There is image-GPT, which suggests that other modalities are conquerable---if you are willing to pay the price in compute.
 But at some point massive-scale video prediction will be affordable.
-At that point, it might not be as simple as taking out-of-the-box vanilla video-GPT-X and using it for high-fidelity simulation---it might require some physics-sim specifc effort to make it work---but it will be possible.
+At that point, it may require a decent amount of extra physics-sim specific effort, but it will be possible, and worth doing.

 <!--
 <label for="bootstrap" class="margine-toggle sidenote-number"/><input type="checkbox" id="bootstrap" class="margin-toggle"/><span class="sidenote">